MasterRO94/laravel-mail-viewer/README.md

 # Laravel 5.5+ mail logger and viewer
-### Easily log and view in browser outgoing emails.
+### Easily log and view and search in browser outgoing emails.

 This package gives an ability to log all outgoing emails to a database and view them all from a browser.